 Caring for these important leaders is crucial to sustaining and growing a vibrant youth program.

-7 Ways You Can Help Your Youth Director
+7 Ways You Can Support Your Church Youth Leadership

 I am always amazed at the number of people who work in a job without a written job description.

-A detailed job description provides specifics about job responsibilities, clarifies job expectations and explains reporting relationships.
+A detailed job description provides specifics about job responsibilities, describes youth leader expectations, and clarifies reporting relationships.

 This tool also delivers a guide for the employee and helps them to prioritize the sometimes conflicting job responsibilities.

-Precisely, someone who understands the unique challenges that are part of working with teenagers and someone who will support them by being a confidential sounding board and sharing personal best practices.
+A youth leader mentor is someone who understands the unique challenges that are part of working with teenagers.
+This special coach will also support youth leaders by being a confidential sounding board and sharing personal best practices.

 3. Encourage Professional Development

-Youth ministry is very multifaceted and requires many skills – teaching the Word, facilitating the meeting process, dealing with pastoral issues, managing volunteers and responding to demanding parents.
+Youth ministry is multifaceted and requires many skills – teaching the Word, facilitating the meeting process, dealing with pastoral issues, managing volunteers, and responding to demanding parents.

-An effective youth programs requires resources and funding.
+An effective youth program requires resources and funding.

 Invest in the program by budgeting dollars to support the program.
 Use the youth director to help set a budget that supports strategy and goals.

 Teens need a space to call their own.
-If it is at all possible, provide the youth group with designated space for their programs, events and meetings.
+If it is possible, provide the youth group with designated space for their programs, events, and meetings.

 Allow them to be involved in the planning and design of the space to ensure it is an inviting atmosphere that meets their unique interests and needs.

-Specifically, help the youth director articulate what the youth group will look like in 6 months, 1 year and 5 years from now.
+For instance, work with the youth leader and articulate what the youth group will look like in 6 months, 1 year, and 5 years from now.

 7. Consistently Check His Pulse

-The youth director needs someone to be aware of this and to check on him on a regular basis.
+The youth leader needs someone to be aware of this heavy burden and check on him regularly.

-Have someone in leadership meet with him on a regular basis to “check his pulse” and see if he needs help, additional training, or simply someone to talk to.
+Have someone in leadership meet with him regularly to “check his pulse” and see if he needs help, additional training, or simply someone to talk to.
 Consider adding a sabbatical program to your church benefits.

 A vibrant youth program is only as good as the leaders who have responsibility for it.
-Moreover, the youth director is only as effective as the support he receives from the church.
+Moreover, the youth leader is only as effective as the support he receives from the church.

-Take the time to help guide the youth director by providing him with the training, resources and support he needs and then watch the program grow!
+Take the time to help guide the youth leader by providing him with the training, resources, and support he needs, and then watch the program grow!